-Opioid abuse is an epidemic in the U.S. and nearly 130 Americans die every day from an opioid overdose.
+Opioid abuse is an epidemic in the U.S. and around 247 Americans die every day from an opioid overdose.

 Opioids are a class of drugs used to reduce pain.
 But, they can have addiction as a side effect even when taken as prescribed, according to the Centers for Disease Control and Prevention (CDC).